jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BitMask.AllBits.md

 ## BitMask.AllBits Field

-A default bitmask signifying all bits have been set.
+A bitmask with all bits set in the mask.

 ```csharp
 public static readonly BitMask AllBits;